 - Ask your high school or club coach about you as a player/student/person, etc. and extend a message to you (they aren’t allowed to contact you directly until September 1 of your junior year in high school)

 - Relay that he’d like to see more of you, perhaps through a highlight video (you should definitely be ready with video footage to send out)

 - Contact you through email by phone

 - Schedule an unofficial and/or official visit to the campus

 - Extend an offer if all the other pieces are feeling like a good fit.

-They have their eyes on their definite top tier players, and they have others who are in their “back pocket”.
-They do keep tabs on all of them, but like I said, just remember you are one of many.
+They definitely have their eyes on their top tier players, and they have others who are in their “back pocket”.
+They do keep tabs on all of their potential recruits, but like I said, just remember you are one of many.

 Unless you know some of the signs.

 Basically, when you are trying to decipher where you are along the funnel, remember the acronym N.E.R.O.